fastai/fastai/README.md

    conda install -c fastai fastai
    ```

+   On MacOS for non-GPU build install `pytorch-nightly` and `torchvision-nightly` instead of `pytorch-nightly-cpu` and `torchvision-nightly-cpu`.

 Note that JPEG decoding can be a bottleneck, particularly if you have a fast CPU.
 You can optionally install an optimized JPEG decoder as follows (Linux):

 ```bash